joshday/OnlineStatsBase.jl/README.md

 - **`_merge!(stat1, stat2)`** Merge `stat2` into `stat1`.
 By default, a warning will occur.

 ### Defaults
-- **`value(stat, args...)`**:  Calculate the value of the estimator from the "sufficient statistics".
+- **`value(stat, args...; kw...)`**:  Calculate the value of the estimator from the "sufficient statistics".
 By default, this returns the first field of the OnlineStat.
 - **`nobs(stat)`**: Return the number of observations.
 By default, this returns `stat.n`.